AbsaOSS/living-doc-collector-gh/DEVELOPER.md

 Black aims for consistency, generality, readability and reducing git diffs.
 The coding style used can be viewed as a strict subset of PEP 8.

-The project root file `pyproject.toml` defines the Black tool configuration.
+The root project file `pyproject.toml` defines the Black tool configuration.
-In this project we are accepting the line length of 120 characters.
+In this project we are accept a line length of 120 characters.
-We also do exclude the `tests/` file from the black formatting.
+We also exclude the `tests/` files from black formatting.

 Follow these steps to format your code with Black locally: